Project-MONAI/tutorials/generative/3d_ldm/README.md

   <img src="./figs/val_recon.png" alt="autoencoder validation curve" width="45%" >
 </p>

-With eight DGX1V 32G GPU, it took around 55 hours to train 1000 epochs.
+With eight DGX1V 32G GPUs, it took around 55 hours to train 1000 epochs.

 #### [3.2 3D Latent Diffusion Training](./train_diffusion.py)
-The training python script uses batch size and patch size defined in the configuration files.
-If you have a different GPU memory size, please change `"batch_size"` and `"patch_size"` in `"diffusion_train"` to fit the GPU you use. `"patch_size"` needs to be divisible by 16.
+The training script uses the batch size and patch size defined in the configuration files.
+If you have a different GPU memory size, you should adjust the `"batch_size"` and `"patch_size"` parameters in the `"diffusion_train"` to match your GPU.
+Note that the `"patch_size"` needs to be divisible by 4.

 To train with single 32G GPU, please run:
 ```bash
 python3 train_diffusion.py -c ./config/config_train_32g.json -e ./config/environment.json -g 1
 ```

-The training script also supports multi-gpu training.
-For example, if you are running the training script with eight 32G gpu, please run:
+The training script also enables multi-GPU training.
+For instance, if you are using eight 32G GPUs, you can run the training script with the following command:
 ```bash
 export NUM_GPUS_PER_NODE=8
 torchrun \